Table of Contents

 - Merck failed to do enough safety

-In these Januvia lawsuits, damages for plaintiffs are being investigated, including lost wages, lower earning potential, and expensive medical costs.
+In these Januvia diabetes medication lawsuits, damages for plaintiffs are being investigated, including lost wages, lower earning potential, and expensive medical costs.

 How do You Know you are the Victim of Januvia Lawsuits?